AlirezaF80/ChatGPT-RTL/README.md

 ## Usage

-Once the UserScript is installed, it will automatically run on the ChatGPT website (https://chat.openai.com).
+Once the UserScript is installed, it will automatically run on the [ChatGPT website](https://chatgpt.com).
 It will detect RTL text and modify the corresponding elements to display the text correctly from right to left.

 ## Credits